EdD, Doctor of Education Degree

-Areas of specialization within the field of Psychology offered in Ed.D.
-Degree programs are not as numerous as they are within traditional Ph.D. programs.
-Typically, you can get an Ed.D in Counseling Psychology, Developmental Psychology, and Educational Psychology.
-Not every institution of higher learning offers the Ed.D in all these fields and degree and entrance requirements vary by school.
-The best source for comparing institutions offering an Ed.D in Psychology is the APA (American Psychological Association) publication "Graduate Study in Psychology" which you can buy at better bookstores or find at your local library.
+Areas of specialization within the field of Psychology offered in EdD Degree programs are not as numerous as they are within traditional PhD programs.
+Typically, you can get an EdD in Counseling Psychology, Developmental Psychology, and Educational Psychology.
+Not every institution of higher learning offers the EdD in all these fields and degree and entrance requirements vary by school.
+The best source for comparing institutions offering an EdD in Psychology is the APA (American Psychological Association) publication "Graduate Study in Psychology".
 You can also search for schools using the AlleyDog.com Graduate School Search Engine, which allows you to find schools according to degree, topic of study, and geographic location.

-All Ed.D programs require some form of dissertation and many require the dissertation be based on original research, although the research is geared towards practical applications.
-Just as is the case with a PhD student, an Ed.D student must pass oral preliminary examinations as well as a doctoral qualifying examination before being formally declared an Ed.D candidate.
-Ed.D candidates need to present and defend their dissertation proposals, just as PhD candidates do.
+In terms of programs of study and core requirements the steps to complete an EdD will be very similar to that or a PhD or PsyD.
+You will have core classes in research and statistics and within your field of study, along with individual research work.
+All EdD programs require some form of dissertation based on original research.
+Just as is the case with a PhD student, an EdD student must pass oral preliminary examinations as well as a doctoral qualifying examination before being formally declared an EdD candidate.
+EdD candidates need to present and defend their dissertation proposals, just as PhD candidates do.

 - Search for psychology jobs

-- If you're not sure the Ed.D. is for you, explore other options, such as the MS, Ph.D. and PsyD
+- If you're not sure the EdD is for you, explore other options, such as the Master’s, PhD. and PsyD